What is Day for Change?

 Whenever or wherever disaster strikes, UNICEF responds rapidly to deliver life-saving food, medicine and water so children in danger get the help they need.

 The official Day for Change date is Friday 6 February 2015, but you can hold yours anytime that suits you during the academic year.

 How do I take part in Day for Change?

 Taking part is simple!
 With the help of our free resources, all you and your students need to do is take a day to think about children around the world who are caught up in emergencies and take action by raising donations.
 Your fundraising efforts and donations will make a huge difference to the most vulnerable children around the world.

 What will I receive?

 Once you've registered, you'll receive everything you need to organise the day.
 This includes, posters, case studies and handy hints and tips for fundraising.
-You will also have access to download lesson and assembly plans.
-Everything will be sent to in the post and available online from September 2014.
+Everything will be sent to you in the post from end of September, beginning of October 2014.

 How do I register?

 You can register for Day for Change 2015 by filling in our short online registration form.